devloos/El-Andariego/README.md

 - add more analytics events
 - toast messages
 - item reviews
-- move SmartInput into something liked StyledInput same thing with SmartDivider
 - investigate if its better to use axios or fetch